U.S. law enforcement on guard for Iranian retaliation after commander killed

 Those areas include Africa and South America, as well as Yemen and Lebanon, they said.

-The Defense Department late Thursday announced the death of Qassim Suleimani, the commander of Iran's secretive Quds Force, in a strike said to have occurred near Baghdad International Airport.
+The Defense Department late Thursday announced the death of Qassem Soleimani, the commander of Iran's secretive Quds Force, in a strike said to have occurred near Baghdad International Airport.

 The strike, which the Pentagon said was conducted at President Donald Trump's direction, comes amid heightened tensions between the United States and Iran, and it could ratchet up the conflict.